Real estate sales representative registration

 - National police checking service - Australian Criminal Intelligence Commission

-You do not need an NPC if you:
+You don't need an NPC if you:

 - are the director of a company listed on the Australian Stock Exchange